markgw/uh-nlp2021/docs/week1/index.md

 2 c
 ```

-Note how we modify the `for in` loop to ingest two values at a time.
+Note how we modify the `for in` loop to set two variables at the same time.
 In reality, the `enumerate` method is returning a tuple of values:
 ```python
 >>> x = next(enumerate(my_list))
 >>> x